Wondering about the cost of buying a home?

 There are many different types of property survey, the cheapest being the least in-depth.
-They tend to range from £250-£1,500.
+They tend to range from £250 to over £1,500 depending on the survey.
 Particularly for very old properties, it’s recommended to get a full structural survey.

-If you’re buying a new build like many other first time buyers, don’t assume that means you’re safe.
+If you’re buying a new build like many other first time buyers, don’t assume that means all is as it should be.
 You should still put together a new build snagging list.
 ‘New’ doesn’t mean ‘perfect’!

 An easily forgotten cost in buying a house is removal costs.
 These can be up to £1,000, but you’re most likely looking at around £600.

 Some home buyers choose to simply hire a van and do the move themselves to save money.
-However, this isn’t recommended.
-For your possessions to be covered, most insurance companies require you to use a professional removals service.
+However, be aware that your possessions may not be insured – most insurance companies require you to use a professional removals service.
 Therefore, if something was to get damaged during the move, that would be another cost you’d have to cover yourself.

 So, it’s best not to risk it, get a removals quote to ensure you’re protected.

-Struggling to get your head around first time buyer insurance?
+Struggling to get your head around which insurance to get?
 Let’s take a closer look.

-You’ll be required by your mortgage lender to take out buildings insurance.
+You’ll be required by your mortgage lender to take out buildings insurance if you’re buying a freehold property.
 The cost of this will depend on your individual situation, e.g. where you live and the property itself.